Margaret Mullins published Engage: MARTA bus network redesign in Take Action 2021-11-08 15:08:03 -0500

 *A TSPLOST, or sales tax for transportation projects, was approved by voters in 2016 along with the More MARTA sales tax for transit.
 This TSPLOST, estimated to generate $260M over five years, was combined with the $250 Million Renew Atlanta Bond for transportation maintenance projects from 2015.

 At the time, Atlanta did not have a Department of Transportation, so projects were managed by a newly-created office reporting to the Mayor and staffed largely by consultants, creating a high overhead cost and slow project implementation.
-Six years later, most of the Complete Streets projects haven’t been completed, and two key projects — Cascade and DeKalb — are being rebid.
+Six years later, most of the Complete Streets projects haven’t been completed, but two key projects — Cascade and DeKalb — are now under contract and construction is starting soon.

 City of Atlanta Policy Agenda: Safety Recommendations